Classical Christian Education

 Why Classical?

 CCS has always based its educational philosophy upon the preeminence of Christ and the power, authority, and wisdom of God’s Word.
 Over the years, we have experimented with slight variations in curriculum and pedagogy, but our foundation has remained steadfast.
-A few years ago, we began exploring the classical approach to Christian education, and what became obvious to us is that the classical model is the formal model we have been informally seeking to implement for many years.
+A few years ago, we made an important and exciting decision to formally transition to a fully classical model of education.

 What is Classical Christian Education?